Therapy for Headaches

 We’re not here to push you to perform any rigorous physical exercise and exert yourself beyond your limits.
 That’s why we want you to check with your doctor to make sure physical activity is advisable for you.
 If so, our aim is to help you take baby steps to overcome your fear of moving and being active.
 By working slowly and carefully, it is possible to get back into living your life the way you’d want to without causing your headaches to flare up.

-Learn To Interpret and Respond to Your Pain In a Healthier Way
+Our Boston, MA Therapists Will Help You Learn to Interpret and Respond to Your Pain in a Healthier Way

 If you’re tired of fruitless attempts to relieve your pain, we would be honored to offer you a different approach.
 Here at the Boston Center for Health Psychology and Biofeedback, our goal is to help you regard yourself and your pain in a compassionate, mindful, and life-affirming way.
-To get started, you can email us, use the contact page, or call 617-231-0011 for a free, 15-minute phone consultation.
+To get started, you can email us, use the contact page, or call our Boston, MA office at 617-231-0011 for a free, 15-minute phone consultation.